-Please click on the following link to view the Zoning Board's Rules of Procedure which were updated on January 19, 2016, during a regular meeting of the Board:
+Please click on the following link to view the Zoning Board's Rules of Procedure which were updated in 2017, during a regular meeting of the Board

 In Wilmot, the ZBA is a five-member board with two alternate members.
 The ZBA members are appointed by the Board of Selectmen and serve three-year terms.
 One member of the Planning Board may sit on the Zoning Board as provided by RSA 673:5 III.

 Following proper posting (at least 48 hours in advance), the Zoning Board of Adjustment (ZBA) meets: